WeblateOrg/weblate/docs/admin/install.rst

    :ref:`Redis broker configuration in Celery <celery:broker-redis-configuration>`

-You should also start the Celery worker to process the tasks and start scheduled tasks, this can be done directly on the command line (which is mostly useful when debugging or developing):
+You should also start the Celery worker to process the tasks and start scheduled tasks, this can be done directly on the command-line (which is mostly useful when debugging or developing):

 .. code-block:: sh